Physical Therapy for Cancer Patients

 Manual Therapy

 During manual therapy, a physical therapist uses their hands to massage, manipulate, and move joints to help with range of motion and mobility.
-This can decrease pain from muscle spasms, tension, and joint issues.
+This can decrease pain from muscle spasms, muscle tension, and joint issues.

 Lymphedema Treatments

 As your body reacts to cancer treatment, your arms or legs may become swollen from a buildup of fluid.
 This is common and treatable.
-Our team includes certified lymphedema therapists who are trained to safely drain the fluid and can also fit you for compression bandages and devices to prevent future issues.
-We’ll teach you exercises that can minimize buildup and keep you active.
+Our lymphedema team includes certified lymphedema therapists who are trained to safely drain the fluid and can also fit you for compression bandages and devices to prevent future issues.
+We’ll teach you exercises that can minimize fluid buildup and keep you active.

 Pelvic Health